 Christmas is a joyful time of year and one I love to share and celebrate.
-I’d previously mentioned that Johnathan was finally getting interested in holidays, their meaning and traditions, and wore dressing up clothes for the first time in his life at Halloween this year.
+I’d previously mentioned that Johnathan was finally getting interested in holidays, their meaning and traditions.
+He wore dressing up clothes for the first time in his life at Halloween this year.
 So next, I want to share with him the beauty and joy of the season of Christmas.

-Many parents right now will be looking around their house, thinking of all the toys and books and clothes the children have, and wondering what can be given away so that there is room for all the new toys to come.
+Many parents right now will be looking around their house, thinking of all the toys and books and clothes the children have.
+And are wondering what can be given away so that there is room for all the new toys to come.

-For example, the other day Johnathan was playing with a pushalong penguin on a long stick and it broke.
-We could not console him until we showed him we could order exactly the same toy with no change of colour or size or anything.
+For example, the other day Johnathan was playing with a push along penguin on a long stick and it broke.
+We could not console him until we showed him we could order exactly the same toy.
+And with no change of colour or size or anything.

 Have you felt the echo yet?